The Complete Longevity Supplement Stack: What 3 Doctors Actually Recommend

 Food-first approach

-Hyman discusses CoQ10 as part of mitochondrial health optimization.
-Signs of mitochondrial issues include fatigue, lack of energy, and slower recovery from exercise.
-He recommends CoQ10 alongside other mitochondrial support strategies.
+CoQ10 supports the electron transport chain essential for cellular energy production, making it particularly important for mitochondrial health and aging.
+Hyman discusses CoQ10 as part of mitochondrial health optimization, noting that signs of mitochondrial issues include fatigue, lack of energy, and slower recovery from exercise.

 Mitochondrial health is increasingly recognized as central to aging.
 CoQ10 supports the electron transport chain, essential for cellular energy production.